Our history – a timeline

-We were founded in 1902 – find out what’s happened in the past 116 years.
+We were founded in 1902 – find out we’ve evolved since then

 When the UK’s Imperial Tobacco Company and the American Tobacco Company of the United States form a joint venture, the British American Tobacco Company.
 James ‘Buck’ Duke becomes the company’s first chairman.
 His strategy is to devise a superior product, hire the best people to make it, price it as low as possible, and mechanise production.